betmma/my_balatro_mods/README.md

 - Scribble: Randomly create 3 Negative Spectral cards.
 - Reserve Area: You can reserve tarot cards instead of using them when opening a tarot pack.
 - Reserve Area Plus: You can reserve spectral cards instead of using them when opening a spectral pack.
 Also get an ethereal tag now.
+- Overkill: If chips scored are above 300% of required chips at end of round, add Foil, Holographic, or Polychrome edition to a random Joker.
+- Big Blast: If chips scored are above X5 of required chips at end of round, add Negative edition to a random Joker, and increase the target amount.

 # Betmma Voucher Pack: Adds a Booster Pack called Voucher Pack, allowing you to redeem 1 of 3 vouchers
 This mod's code is based on [Coupon Book mod](https://github.com/nicholassam6425/balatro-mods/blob/main/balamod/mods/p_coupon_book.lua) which is for Balamod, and I ported it into steamodded.